At CustomEyes, we offer a LASIK evaluations in Houston to determine whether LASIK eye surgery is a good fit for you.

 The Difference Between Ophthalmologists and Optometrists

-However, ophthalmologists are medical doctors.
-They’re trained and certified to perform medical and surgical interventions for various eye conditions.
-The “surgery” component is key — that’s why optometrists can’t perform a LASIK procedure.
+• The “surgery” component is key — that’s why optometrists can’t perform a LASIK procedure.

 Qualifying for LASIK Surgery

-Despite being a safe procedure with a 40-year history, LASIK surgery isn’t for everyone.
+Despite being a safe procedure with a 40-year history, LASIK eye surgery isn’t for everyone.
 The American Academy of Ophthalmology has set minimum standards for good LASIK candidates:

 • The refraction error must be correctable with LASIK.